Plethori/PLE-Token/README.md

 # PLE-Token

-Native token of Plethori platform used for staking, and governance
+Native token of Plethori platform used for staking,farming vault and governance